tompaz3/swapi-reports/README.md

 This application exposes REST API to generate reports based on data found using [https://swapi.co](1) REST API.

 Application is created using Java language in OpenJDK 11 version.
-Target bytecode is expected to run on JDK 11 or higher.

 ## Foreword